Study at a Dutch university

 Dutch higher education institutions offer a large number of courses in English, both at research universities such as Utrecht University, the Universty of Amsterdam, the University of Groningen, as well as at the universities of applied science, such as the Hogeschool van Amsterdam, Fontys University of Applied Science and others.
 The extensive website Study in Holland offers an overview of the institutions and can guide you in the application process.

-Most Dutch universities will not accept international students at the introductory levels of study.
-Further, many of the universities do not offer courses taught in English at this level.
-An exception to this rule form the so-called undergraduate university colleges.
-Your chances of acceptance are better if you are at an advanced level.
 Each university has its own application procedure and requirements listed on its website.
-As part of the application, it is likely that you will be asked for copies of your birth certificate, high school transcript, and college transcript.
+As part of the application, it is likely that you will be asked for copies of your birth certificate, high school transcript, and college transcript if you apply at graduate level.
 Be alert to the requirement that apostilles must be stamped by your state's Secretary of State Office before submission.
-The application process at some universities can be hard to decipher for international students.
-If the Admissions Office does not provide you with the help you need, consider appealing to the faculty members and/or institution of interest.
-Perseverance may be necessary.

 Many universities make special funding available for excellent international students.
 Information will be given on the university's website for international student admission.
-The Fulbright program provides scholarships for US students who wish to study for one year at a Dutch university.
+The Fulbright program provides scholarships for US students who wish to study for one year at a Dutch university at graduate level.
 If you are interested, please visit the application pages of the Institute of International Education at http://us.fulbrightonline.org.

 There are several searchable databases available: